-The financial committee consists of the Exchequer, officers, and paid members in attendance at a Baronial meeting.
+The financial committee consists of the Exchequer, Seneschal, and paid members in attendance at a Baronial meeting.

 All populace votes to approve or disallow expenditures shall be at a scheduled Baronial business meeting and will be by simple majority.

 Populace must have a current, paid, membership to be eligible to vote.